pallets/click/docs/utils.md

 will not show up until the line has been terminated.
 In certain circumstances, you might not want to do that and instead read individual characters as they are being written.

-For this, Click provides the {func}`click.getchar` function which reads a single character from the terminal buffer and returns it as a Unicode character.
+For this, Click provides the {func}`getchar` function which reads a single character from the terminal buffer and returns it as a Unicode character.

 Note that this function will always read from the terminal, even if stdin is instead a pipe.